xtruan/AurebeshTranslatorApp/README.md

 # Aurebesh Translator
-Aurebesh Translator app for Garmin ConnectIQ
+Aurebesh Translator app for Garmin ConnectIQ - https://apps.garmin.com/en-US/apps/4a1d1991-c4a1-4da3-ab6e-86ad89c6b4c4

-Portable Aurebesh reference guide that goes with you everywhere!
-Contains letters, numbers, and symbols.
+Provides translations for letters, numbers, and symbols for the Aurebesh, the 'alphabet' from a galaxy far, far away.
+Perfect companion for your next Star Wars event!
 Ability to vibrate letter patterns in Morse Code.

 Usage:
 * Menu soft key or hold up/menu button to browse categories (Letters, Numbers, Symbols)